Moving beyond playbook automation

 This category which has begun to emerge is a specialized niche automation that looks more like a unified alert analysis pipeline that relies on models to capture the decision process of an analyst.
 In this way, not only can automation collect relevant contextual data, but it can choose how to do so, and then decide with a full understanding of the event if a threat is present or not, without having to rely on a playbook that most likely does not encompass all the decision branches necessary to come to this nuanced conclusion.

-We have seen that both playbook automation and cyber alert triage can have their place in an enterprise’s security stack.
+We have seen that playbook automation can have its place in an enterprise’s security stack.
 But when it comes to alert triage, AI cyber analysts can help an enterprise react to cyber alerts faster, more accurately, and more consistently.

 Discover more from the Salem team